yaml/yamlscript/www/src/index.md

 It loads the YAML data file just like PyYAML would, but with these added
 benefits:

-* YAMLScript modules have the same API and work exactly the same in any programming language.
+* YAMLScript libraries have the same API and work exactly the same in any programming language.
 * YAMLScript uses the latest YAML 1.2 specification, which eliminates many of the complaints people often have about YAML.